Click to Teach/Click to Learn: Become a Theatre Advocate

 Need some tips for recording?
 Read "Mastering Digital Auditions" on Dramatics.org

 Want to do more?
 With the help of a video app or other media creation tool, create a short video commercial advocating for theatre education.
+Media outlets (radio, television, web news, etc.) often will broadcast a short timely message as a public service announcement (PSA), especially if it is linked with an event in support of public education.
 Ask your teacher to host it on your drama club or troupe social media channels to coincide with any state or local arts advocacy events in your area.
 If you would like to be even more elaborate, you might want to create a short documentary.

 High School Standards